 4 large eggs

 Preheat oven to 325°F. Prepare Old Country Kitchenware square tube pan by brushing with chocolate pan coat and lining the bottom with parchment paper (if using two piece pan, also fit with a parchment paper square between the two pieces first).
-In a medium saucepan, bring water, butter, and cocoa powder to a boil.
+In a medium saucepan, bring water, butter, cocoa powder, and vanilla to a boil.
 In a large bowl, sift together all dry ingredients.
 Make a well in the center.
 Pour in cocoa mixture and stir until combined.
 Add buttermilk and eggs and stir together until ingredients are fully incorporated.
 Pour batter into prepared tube pan and bake for 1 hour 35 minutes or until a skewer inserted into the cake comes out nearly clean.
 Let cool until the pan is comfortable enough to handle, then use a thin spatula to release the sides of the cake.
 Transfer the cake to a wire rack in two steps: first, turn the cake up on its side, then invert fully.
 (If using two-piece pan, invert the entire cake without separating the pieces).
 Let cool completely.

 Boiled Chocolate Frosting